vortesserax-wb/cidoc_crm_rdf/README.md

 #### **B. CIDOC Properties implementation in RDFS**

 The decisions in policy A affect the implementation of Cidoc Properties in RDFS.
-A property would never define an rdfs:Literal as rdfs:domain, while the backwards direction of a Property with an rdfs:Literal as rdfs:range cannot be created for the exact same reason.
+A property cannot define an rdfs:Literal as rdfs:domain, while the backwards direction of a property with an rdfs:Literal as rdfs:range cannot be created for the exact same reason.
 Further, the inherited properties of these classes are similarly affected.
 In Cidoc Model a definition like `class1 subClassOf class2` specifies that `class1` can also define all properties with domain `class2` (similarly for inverse properties).
 If class `class1` is implemented as rdfs:Literal then it cannot also define the properties of `class2`.

 Another aspect that should be considered during the implementation of properties in RDFs is whether a distinct inverse property definition should be implemented.